What We Offer

 —Yolanda Croes, author of The Curse of the Black Stones

-Do you write in English, even though it’s not your mother tongue?
+Do you write in English, even though it is not your first language?
 We often work with writers whose first language is not English.

 A book is more than just words.
 It is communication, and every language has elements that contribute to how a message is conveyed.
 Your native language can add nuances to your English writing, because your language is part of your expression.
 We appreciate this.